Crime in New York City: Rudy Giuliani

 Giuliani continued to highlight crime reduction and law enforcement as central missions of his mayoralty throughout both terms.
 These efforts were largely successful.
 However, concurrent with his achievements, a number of tragic cases of abuse of authority came to light, and numerous allegations of civil rights abuses were leveled against the NYPD.
 Giuliani's own deputy mayor, Rudy Washington, alleged that he had been harassed by police on several occasions.
 More controversial still were several police shootings of unarmed suspects, and the scandals surrounding the sexual torture of Abner Louima and the killing of Amadou Diallo.
 In a case less nationally publicized than those of Louima and Diallo, unarmed bar patron Patrick Dorismond was killed shortly after declining the overtures of what turned out to be an undercover officer soliciting illegal drugs.
 Even while hundreds of outraged New Yorkers protested, Giuliani staunchly supported the New York City Police Department, going so far as to take the unprecedented step of releasing Dorismond's "extensive criminal record" to the public, for which he came under wide criticism.
 While many New Yorkers accused Giuliani of racism during his terms, former mayor Ed Koch defended him as even-handedly harsh: "Blacks and Hispanics ... would say to me, 'He's a racist!'
 I said, 'Absolutely not, he's nasty to everybody'."

 The amount of credit Giuliani deserves for the drop in the crime rate is disputed.
 He may have been the beneficiary of a trend already in progress.
 Crime rates in New York City started to drop in 1991 under previous mayor David Dinkins, three years before Giuliani took office.
 A small but significant nationwide drop in crime also preceded Giuliani's election, and continued throughout the 1990s.
 Two likely contributing factors to this overall decline in crime were federal funding of an additional 7,000 police officers and an improvement in the national economy.
 Many experts believe changing demographics were the most significant cause.
 Some have pointed out that during this time, murders inside the home, which could not be prevented by more police officers, decreased at the same rate as murders outside the home.
 Also, since the crime index is based on the FBI crime index, which is self-reported by police departments, some have alleged that crimes were shifted into categories that the FBI does not quantify.

 According to some analyses, the crime rate in New York City fell even more in the 1990s and 2000s than nationwide and therefore credit should be given to a local dynamic: highly focused policing.
 In this view, as much as half of the reduction in crime in New York in the 1990s, and almost all in the 2000s, is due to policing.
-Opinions differ on how much of the credit should be given to Giuliani; to Bratton; and to the current Police Commissioner, Ray Kelly, who had previously served under Dinkins and criticized aggressive policing under Giuliani.
+Opinions differ on how much of the credit should be given to Giuliani, to Bratton, and to Ray Kelly, who had previously served under Dinkins and criticized aggressive policing under Giuliani.